hanabi/hanabi.github.io/Beginners.md

 ### Fix Clues

-* Normally, every clue that is given is either a *Save Clue* or a *Play Clue*.
-One small exception to this is a *Fix Clue,* which is attempting to "fix" an impending misplay.
+* 99% of clues are either *Save Clues* or *Play Clues*.
+The remaining 1% are *Fix Clues,* which are attempting to "fix" an impending misplay.
 * *Fix Clues* are often needed when a duplicate card is touched.
 (For example, when a red 2 is clued in Player A's hand, and the other red 2 is clued in Player B's hand.)
 Cards are not normally duplicated (which follows from *Good Touch Principle*), but sometimes someone makes a mistake, or a sequence of particular cards makes duplicating necessary.
-* In such a situation, because of *Good Touch Principle*, the players with the duplicate cards will assume the identity of their cards to be something else and may go on to misplay those cards.
-Thus, it is the team's responsibility to fix the problem and intervene before this happens.
+* In such a situation, because of *Good Touch Principle*, the players with the duplicate cards will assume their identity to be something else.
+This means that eventually, they will go on to misplay those cards.
+Therefore, it is the team's responsibility to fix the problem and intervene before this happens with a *Fix Clue*.
 * **A clue cannot be a *Play Clue* and a *Fix Clue* at the same time.** If you receive a *Fix Clue* and it touches other ancillary cards, none of them are necessarily playable; the primary point of the clue is to fix the impending misplay.
 * Usually a *Fix Clue* will "fill in" the card to explicitly make it known that the card is unplayable or duplicated.
 However, it is also possible to perform a *Fix Clue* just by cluing the card again.
 For example:
   * Alice clues Bob number 1 and it touches three 1's.
   * Bob successfully plays two 1's.
   * Before Bob can play the 3rd 1, Alice clues Bob number 1 again, and all the clue does is re-touch the remaining 1.
   * Now it is Bob's turn.
 Since he was going to play the 1 already without Alice doing anything, the clue must have some other meaning.
 Thus, it is a *Fix Clue*: the remaining 1 is bad, and Bob can safely discard it.
+* Finally, note that in general, giving a *Fix Clue* should wait until the card is actually in danger of being misplayed (like in the previous example).
+If a duplicated card is not in danger of being misplayed anytime soon, then players should defer giving the *Fix Clue* until later.
+This way, it gives the player a chance to figure out the duplication on their own, which can happen from time to time.

 <br />